 The mid range isn’t terrible.
 The low miss are relatively warm and present, while the high mids, despite being cut a little, sound fine.

-The headphones connect to your listening device through Bluetooth 4.2, and as such you’ll get a listening range of 10 meters, or 33 feet.
-We found that the headphones did skimp every now and then, and there was some latency in playback, which means that video and audio can seem out of sync.
+The headphones connect to your listening device through Bluetooth 5.0, and as such you’ll get a listening range of 10 meters, or 33 feet.
+We found that the headphones did jump and skip pretty regularly, despite the upgraded Bluetooth 5.0 connection.

 Are the xFyro xS2 headphones the ones to get if you want budget true wireless headphones?
-Well, no. They might look fine, but the fact is that they’re not very good at staying in your ears, don’t have a very good battery life, and don’t sound great.
+Well, that depends.
+The fact is that the headphones look fine and sound decent, but they’re not very comfortable to wear and seem to have some issues with their wireless connection.

-Ultimately, if you’re looking for a pair of $50 true wireless headphones, then we recommend the Linpa World T2 headphones.
-If you’re still interested in buying the xFyro xS2 headphones, then you can get them for yourself from Amazon.
+Ultimately, if you’re looking for a pair of $50 true wireless headphones, then we recommend the Linpa World T2 headphones, or look into the new JLab Audio JBuds range.
+If you’re still interested in buying the xFyro xS2 headphones, then you can get them from the xFyro website.